-Keyword difficulty is a score SEO tools use to determine how easy it is to rank for a search term.
+Keyword difficulty is an SEO metric used to determine how easy it is to rank for a search term.
 Here’s how to calculate keyword difficulty and select the right ones to rank your website faster.

-How can you tell a keyword is easy to rank for?
-By looking at its keyword difficulty score in SEO tools.
+How can you tell if a keyword is easy to rank for?
+By looking at its keyword difficulty score.

 So, when building your search engine optimization (SEO) strategy or beginning the keyword research process, evaluate keyword options based on multiple factors, such as topical authority, target audience, and business value.